 For macOS apps, the pages it brings up come straight from the official and most relevant (version of that app currently in use) macOS User Guide for that app.
 If you type in the name of another macOS app, then it will bring pages up from that macOS User Guide.

-When you want to find more about a third-party app, the macOS Help Menu will usually pull information up from the developers website.
-What it finds depends on how much effort a developer or company has into creating help documentation, such as user guides and FAQs.
-Failing that, if the app is published through the macOS App Store, the help menu might pull information from that source.
+When you want to find more about a third-party app, the macOS Help Menu will usually pull information up from the developer's website.
+What it finds depends on how much effort a developer or company has put into creating help documentation, such as user guides and FAQs.
+Failing that, if the app is published through the Mac App Store, the help menu might pull information from that source.

 But that isn’t all it can do.

-What else can the the macOS Help Menu do?
+What else can the macOS Help Menu do?

 You can use this to point to actions within the menu of an app.
-Hover over one of the menu search results and macOS will automatically find the relevant action within that app; then hitting enter will see that action performed.
+Hover over one of the menu search results and macOS will automatically find the relevant action within that app; pressing Return will then perform that action.
 Depending on the app, it can also potentially perform some limited contextual menu item functions.

 What if Help doesn't help?